Available orders for fraudulent or incorrect entry

 In this guide

 If the Investigating Committee finds an allegation of fraudulent or incorrect entry proved, it may order the Registrar to remove the entry, amend the entry, or it may take no action.1 The Committee also has the power to impose an interim order at the same time.

 The appropriate outcome will depend on the circumstances of the case.
 The Investigating Committee should consider whether the other options may be appropriate before ordering that the Registrar should remove the entry.
-They should bear in mind that they are not deciding whether the nurse or midwife would now meet the entry requirements, but deciding what action should be taken following their decision that the entry was fraudulent or incorrect.
+They should bear in mind that they are not deciding whether the nurse, midwife or nursing associate would now meet the entry requirements, but deciding what action should be taken following their decision that the entry was fraudulent or incorrect.